-- STAY HOME: If you don’t feel well, have been exposed to someone who has tested positive for COVID-19, or have traveled from anywhere named in the Governor’s Executive Order, please stay home.
+- STAY HOME: If you don’t feel well, have been exposed to someone who has tested positive for COVID-19, or have traveled from anywhere and haven't quarantined, please stay home.

 - BRING A FACE COVERING: In case you encounter other people and stop to chat (from a safe distance), bring a face covering.

-- LEASH YOUR DOG: We *strongly urge* you to leash your dog, even in off-leash areas.
+- LEASH YOUR DOG: Dogs are required to be on-leash at ALL times in all parks except for Hubbard Park.
 Only let your dog off-leash in Hubbard Park if you can keep them under strict voice control and can leash them quickly if others are approaching.
-Remember that all other parks require dogs to be leashed at ALL times.
+Please refer to the Canine Code of Conduct for more information.

-- KEEP IT CHILL: Be smart and cautious when recreating outside to avoid any incidents that could require medical attention.
+- KEEP IT CHILL: As always, be smart and cautious when recreating outside.

 These guidelines for recreating are informed by the Vermont Department of Forest, Parks and Recreation.